myvimways/myvimways.github.io/README.md

 ## Setup at GitHub Pages

-Here is a procedure to publicize your page with GitHub Pages:
+Here is a procedure to publicize your pages at GitHub Pages:
 1.  <a class="github-button" href="https://github.com/sitdisch/Dark-Particle/fork" data-icon="octicon-repo-forked" aria-label="Fork sitdisch/Dark-Particle on GitHub">fork</a> this repository to your GitHub account
 2. edit the `_config.yml` to start your customization
 3. publicize your customized repository on [GitHub Pages](https://help.github.com/en/articles/configuring-a-publishing-source-for-github-pages)
-4. access your page at `https://<username>.github.io/Dark-Particle/` and be proud
+4. access your pages at `https://<username>.github.io/Dark-Particle/` and be proud

 Consider: your changes maybe take a while to occur at GitHub Pages